Bleeding a radiator- How to do it by yourself

 Turn on your central heating

-Before anything, you need to find out which radiators in your home need bleeding, as it’s important not to perform the procedure on a radiator which doesn’t need it.
+Before anything, you need to find out which radiators in your home need bleeding, as it’s important not to perform the procedure on a radiator that doesn’t need it.

 Once you’ve turned on your central heating, go around your property and check if any radiators aren’t warming up properly.
 Remember that if radiators have cold spots or are warm at the bottom but cold at the top, they likely have air blockages.
 It’s a good idea to wear a pair of light gloves as you check your radiators, to avoid burning yourself on hot radiators.